dmudigdo/dmudigdo.github.io/_posts/2024-02-23-scraping-agents-from-real-estate-listings.md

 print(exfile.status_code)
 ```

-However this gave an error.
+However, this gave an error.
 A [429](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/429) ('Too many requests') in fact.
 This puzzled me for a while, because the downloaded page worked fine just then.
 And I only made one request!
 It seemed that realestate.com.au had a way of detecting bots (automatic web crawlers) that jazzstandards.com and Wikipedia did’t.
 After consulting the online oracles at stackoverflow.com and elsewhere, it turned out that my code triggered a 429 because it didn’t send the headers that a browser would have.

 Getting headers is straightforward: go to a webpage, open the Inspector, and go to the Network tab.
 There, find the entry corresponding to the HTML file, right click, copy as cURL and paste it into [curlconverter.com](http://curlconverter.com).
 This will give you headers that act as a ['these are not the droids you are looking for'](https://www.youtube.com/watch?v=532j-186xEQ).
 But pasting this into my code, it still didn’t work!
 Still got a 429.
 The curlconverter.com output did however have a cookies entry that I hadn't copy-pasted (only did the headers).
 Sure enough, when I copy-pasted both the headers and the cookies from curlconverter.com into my code, it worked!
 Ah, the relieving [200 error code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/200) ('OK).
 Here is the code improved from the previous one: